BendingSpoons/katana-swift/BSP_GUIDELINES.md

 ## How to contribute

-Everything in Bending Spoons can be challenged, and these guidelines are not an exception.
+Everything in Bending Spoons can and should be challenged, and these guidelines are not an exception.
 If you feel something is wrong or can be improved, just open a PR with your proposal.

+Stay strong and keep coding 💪.